 The future(s) distribution over workers is done by a variation of the Broker pattern.
-In such a pattern, workers act as independent elements that interact with a broker to mediate their communications.
+In such a pattern, workers act as independant elements that interact with a broker to mediate their communications.

-2.2.3 How to use SCOOP in your code
+2.2.3 Mapping API

 The philosophy of SCOOP is loosely built around the futures module proposed by PEP 3148.
 It primarily defines a map () and a submit () function allowing asynchroneous computation that SCOOP will propagate to its workers.